Employment and Selection Guidelines - Faculty

 - Meetings with members of the department

-- Meeting with the Provost or the Associate Dean of Academic Affairs for Diversity and Inclusion
+- Meeting with the Vice President for Academic Affairs or a designated representative from the Office of Academic Affairs

 - Activities with students